 - Citizenship practices test opportunities.
 Students who took the class and wrote the test received a 90% pass rate!

 - St. Louis – Kitchener Main Campus , Wednesday evenings, 6:30pm – 9:30pm (Sept 14, 2016 to June 21, 2017)

 - St. Louis – St. Mary’s Campus , Saturday mornings, 9:00am-12:00pm (Sept 17, 2016 to June 17, 2017)

-To be eligible to take the Canadian Citizenship test, you must have a CLB level 4 in reading, writing, speaking and listening.
+NOTE: To be eligible to take the Canadian Citizenship test, you must have a CLB level 4 in listening and speaking.
 For the greatest success and best use of your time, it is strongly recommended that you have CLB 4 before taking the Citizenship preparation course.